progmaticltd/homebox/docs/features.md

 __Notes and Limitations:__

-- Although encrypted archives cannot be opened, the file list can be searched.
+- Although encrypted archives cannot be opened, the file list is indexed.
 - Powerpoint files before 2003 (.ppt) are not well supported.

 More formats could be added once Apache Tika will be included in Debian Stable.